 Bodyboards have several fundamental properties.
 They are as follows:

 It's the bodyboard's constituent foam material.
-There are two main types of core: Polyethylene (PE), Polypropylene (PP), and Extruded Polystyrene (EPS).
+There are three main types of core: Polyethylene (PE), Polypropylene (PP), and Extruded Polystyrene (EPS).
 The core gives the overall shape of the board, and play a critical role in wave riding performance.

 It's the bodyboard's top skin and the material that will cushion the impact of the sport's radical maneuvers.
 The high-end models come with PE decks, but some manufacturers also use crosslink formula.